Menu

 Whether you’re a new, seasoned, or soon-to-be empty nester, I hope this list gave you some encouragement and ideas of activities to do after your kids leave home.

 This is your chance to start fresh and give yourself all the good books, great food, long walks, special trips, and happy memories you deserve.
-Wishing you much joy and love on your journey! xo Jane
+Wishing you much joy on your journey! xo Jane

 P.S.
 If your feelings of sadness, grief, and other symptoms of empty nest syndrome are severe and/or last more than a few weeks, please seek out professional help.

 Looking for more ideas and inspiration?
-Here are a few favorite posts from the blog:
+Here are a few favorite posts from Jane at Home:

-How to Add a Touch of Nancy Meyers Style to Your Kitchen and Home
+Nancy Meyers Style: How to Bring the Look to Your Kitchen and Home

-2023 Home Decor Trends and Design Styles You Will Love
+2024 Home Decor Trends and Design Styles You Will Love

 How to Choose a Design Style that Feels Right for You